Top of the page

 Glucagonomas, VIPomas, and somatostatinomas are rare but often have higher rates of malignancy than other duodenopancreatic NETs.
 These are often treated with aggressive surgery.

 Medical management of insulinoma using diet and medication is often unsuccessful; the mainstay of treatment for this tumor is surgery.
-Insulinomas in MEN1 patients can be located throughout the pancreas, with a preponderance found in the distal gland,[84,85,86] and have a higher rate of metastasis than sporadic insulinoma.
-Surgery can range from enucleation of single or multiple large tumors to partial pancreatic resection, or both, to subtotal or total pancreatectomy.[84,85] More-extensive surgical approaches are associated with a lower rate of recurrence [73,74,85,87] but a higher rate of postoperative morbidity.
+Insulinomas in MEN1 patients can be located throughout the pancreas, with a preponderance found in the distal gland,[87,88,89] and have a higher rate of metastasis than sporadic insulinoma.
+Surgery can range from enucleation of single or multiple large tumors to partial pancreatic resection, or both, to subtotal or total pancreatectomy.[87,88] More-extensive surgical approaches are associated with a lower rate of recurrence [75,76,88,90] but a higher rate of postoperative morbidity.
 Because insulinoma often occurs in conjunction with nonfunctioning pancreatic tumors, the selective intra-arterial calcium-injection test (SAS test) may be necessary to determine the source of insulin excess.
-Intraoperative monitoring of insulin/glucose can help determine whether insulin-secreting tumors have been successfully excised.[79,89]
+Intraoperative monitoring of insulin/glucose can help determine whether insulin-secreting tumors have been successfully excised.[82,92]

 Most MEN1-associated gastrinomas originate in the duodenum.
 These tumors are typically multifocal and cause hyper-secretion of gastrin, with resultant peptic ulcer disease (Zollinger-Ellison syndrome).
 The multifocal nature makes complete surgical resection difficult.
 It is critical to manage symptoms before considering any type of surgical intervention.
 Historically, some groups have recommended close observation of individuals with smaller tumors (<2.0 cm on imaging) who have relief of symptoms using medications (e.g., proton pump inhibitors or histamine-2 agonists); however, this approach may not be optimal for all patients.

-The endocrine disorders observed in multiple endocrine neoplasia type 2 (MEN2) are medullary thyroid cancer (MTC); its precursor, C-cell hyperplasia (CCH); pheochromocytoma (PHEO); and parathyroid adenomas and/or hyperplasia.
-MEN2-associated MTC is often bilateral and/or multifocal and arises in the background of CCH.
+The endocrine disorders observed in multiple endocrine neoplasia type 2 (MEN2) are medullary thyroid cancer (MTC); its precursor, C-cell hyperplasia (CCH) (referred to as C-cell neoplasia or C-cell carcinoma in situ in more recent publications); pheochromocytoma (PHEO); and parathyroid adenomas and/or hyperplasia.
+MEN2-associated MTC is often bilateral and/or multifocal and arises in the background of CCH clonal C-cell proliferation.
 In contrast, sporadic MTC is typically unilateral and/or unifocal.
 Because approximately 75% to 80% of sporadic cases also have associated CCH, this histopathologic feature cannot be used as a predictor of familial disease.
-Metastatic spread of MTC to regional lymph nodes (i.e., parathyroid, paratracheal, jugular chain, and upper mediastinum) or to distant sites, such as the liver, is common in patients who present with a palpable thyroid mass or diarrhea.[2,3] Although less than 1% of PHEOs metastasize, they can be clinically significant in cases of intractable hypertension or anesthesia-induced hypertensive crises.
+Metastatic spread of MTC to regional lymph nodes (i.e., parathyroid, paratracheal, jugular chain, and upper mediastinum) or to distant sites, such as the liver, is common in patients who present with a palpable thyroid mass or diarrhea.[3,4] Although less than 1% of PHEOs metastasize, they can be clinically significant in cases of intractable hypertension or anesthesia-induced hypertensive crises.
 Parathyroid abnormalities in MEN2 can range from benign parathyroid adenomas or multigland hyperplasia to clinically evident hyperparathyroidism with hypercalcemia and renal stones.

-Historically, individuals and families with MEN2 were classified into one of the following three clinical subtypes based on the presence or absence of certain endocrine tumors in the individual or family:
+Historically, individuals and families with MEN2 were classified into one of the following three clinical subtypes on the basis of the presence or absence of certain endocrine tumors in the individual or family:

 The prevalence of MEN2 has been estimated to be approximately 1 in 35,000 individuals.
 The vast majority of MEN2 cases are MEN2A.